Category –

 Had he used just his savings, he’d have paid ₹40,000 in TCS.

-Steps to Claim a TCS Refund:
+How to Claim a TCS Refund for Foreign Remittance?

 Difference Between TDS & TCS